-I’m what’s been called a divergent thinker, and this often manifests in being a social critic, even though I try to be friendly about it.
-But I admit it: I always feel compelled to point out when the emperor doesn’t appear to be wearing any clothes.
-I cancelled my New York Times subscription after what seemed like too many efforts to willfully ignore this.
-(I’m all for paying for journalism, though, so I distribute that money elsewhere.)
+I’m what’s been called a divergent thinker.
+This often manifests in being a social critic, even though I try to be friendly about it.
+But I admit it: I often feel compelled to point out when the emperor doesn’t appear to be wearing clothes.
+If you’re interested in MBTI, you might say that I show my extraverted feeling, but there’s some very strong introverted thinking going on beneath it.

 I don’t, however, automatically think less of a person if s/he disagrees with me.
 There are people out there whom I respect who hold very different views than I do, and I enjoy conversing with them and trying to understand why they think what they do.
 I am always trying to learn and improve my understanding, and I get worried when I find myself in political echo chambers.
-I dip into DSA circles to discuss Left ideas, and then I try to come back out and float them outside those circles to see how they hold up.
-(Personally, I think they do pretty well, and I’m encouraged.
-But make me prove that to you!
-Just make everyone else prove their stance to you, too.)
+In discourse, I try to keep three values: knowledge, frankness, and good will, as I blogged about in this foundational post.

-I am very close to my family, which consists of my wonderful mom and dad, my little sister Emily, who is a nurse, my brother-in-law Ben, and also this fellow named Max upon whom I stumbled a few years back who is as quirky as me.
+I am very close to my family, which consists of my wonderful mom and dad, my little sister Emily, who is a nurse, my brother-in-law Ben, and also this fellow named Max upon whom I stumbled a few years back who is as quirky as I am.
 (We both figured we’d just be perpetually single because of it.)
-Oh, and my dad actually isn’t alive anymore, but I’m kind of upset about that and my brain doesn’t wholly accept it.
-I talk about him a lot here.
-Fairness suggests I should also talk about my mom, who is also well worth talking about, but writing about Dad is the main way I spend time with him now, so there you go.
-Trust me, it won’t be boring: Dad is a pretty neat character, too.
-He also liked the word “neat,” which is probably why I’m using it a lot in this paragraph.
-The Dad schema is active in my brain at the moment, obviously.
+I’m afraid I have to note that, since starting this blog, my dad has ceased to be alive, and I’m upset about that.